Azure-Samples/chat-with-your-data-solution-accelerator/docs/LOCAL_DEPLOYMENT.md

 provisioned using `azd provision` or `azd up`, a `.env` file is automatically generated in the `.azure/<env-name>/.env` file.
 To get your `<env-name>` run `azd env list` to see which env is default.

+The `AzureWebJobsStorage` needs to be added to your `.env` file manually.
+This can be retrieved from the function settings via the Azure Portal.

 To start the services, you can use either of the following commands:
 - `make docker-compose-up`
 - `cd docker && AZD_ENV_FILE=<path-to-env-file> docker-compose up`